Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 He Would Have Laughed

-The album closer, He Would Have Laughed is also very reliant on the Pitchfactor, and I’d guess the song was written while Bradford Cox was playing around with the Pitchfactor.
-The opening riff uses the patch 1-2 Teenage Wasteland to create the cascading effect.
-Here’s what the patch does:
+The Halcyon Digest album closer, He Would Have Laughed, relies heavily on the Pitchfactor, and I’d guess the song was written while Bradford Cox was playing around with the Pitchfactor.
+The opening riff uses the patch 1-2 Teenage Wasteland, which layers additional notes in a descending pattern, creating a cascading effect.
+Here’s what it sounds like when you play a short, single note:

 00:00